Connection lines allow you to link objects on the board. This is helpful for building diagrams and flowcharts.

 - Can I apply one style to all connection lines on my board?

-- Yes, use the following workaround: copy a style of one connection line, select all objects on the board (you can use a shortcut Ctrl + A (for Windows) or Cmd + A (for Mac), filter connection lines, and choose Paste style under the three dots of the context menu.
+- Yes, use the following workaround: select a line, click three dots on the context menu and copy a style of the line.
+Then select all objects on the board (you can use a shortcut Ctrl + A (for Windows) or Cmd + A (for Mac), filter connection lines, and choose Paste style under the three dots of the context menu.

 - What happens if you lock a connection line?